Dansby Swanson Player Props: Cubs vs. Cardinals

 Dansby Swanson At The Plate

-- Swanson leads Chicago with 91 hits, batting .267 this season with 30 extra-base hits.
+- Swanson has 92 hits, which is best among Chicago hitters this season, while batting .268 with 30 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 50th in batting average, 36th in on-base percentage, and 71st in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks 33rd, and he is 72nd in the league in slugging.

-- In 33.3% of his games this season, Swanson has driven in at least one run.
-In 10 of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Swanson has an RBI in 30 of 88 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 34 of 87 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.